-7.4.6 Clinical Trials
+7.4.4 Clinical Trials

 If you are enrolled in or participating in an approved clinical trial, usual care costs are covered.
-Usual care costs are medically necessary conventional care, items or services that are covered if you get them outside of a clinical trial.
-The cost sharing will be the same as if the care was not part of a clinical trial.
+Usual care costs mean medically necessary conventional care, items or services that are covered if you get them outside of a clinical trial.
+The cost sharing will be the same as if they were not part of a clinical trial.

-Your Plan does not cover items or services:
+Your policy does not cover items or services: